Merkie/freespeech/README.md

 ### Cloning the project
 * Clone and enter into the project directory
-`git clone https://github.com/merkie/freespeech freespeech && cd freespeech`
+`git clone https://github.com/merkie/freespeech freespeech && cd freespeech/app`
 * Install dependencies
 `yarn` or `npm install` or `pnpm install`
 * Run the start command